Home

 Alex Lee

-PhD Student, Bioinformatics
+PhD Candidate, Bioinformatics

 Alex is a PhD student in the UCSF BMI program.
 He is interested in interpretable machine learning and is currently working on developing models for multimodal data integration and pattern identification in molecular imaging data.
 Previously, Alex worked as a research assistant in the Seeley lab at UCSF and at Vivani Medical.
 Outside of research, he enjoys cooking and then eating.